ttexan1/klavis/MCP_SERVER_GUIDE.md

 You can build an MCP server in any language that can serve an HTTP endpoint or communicate over standard I/O. The official MCP provides SDKs, including [Python](https://github.com/modelcontextprotocol/python-sdk) and [TypeScript](https://github.com/modelcontextprotocol/typescript-sdk) that make development much easier.

+## Important Resources for MCP Development

+When starting with MCP development, it's essential to understand the architecture and operational modes of MCP.
+Here are some key resources:

+- **MCP Architecture Overview:** Provides a comprehensive understanding of the MCP client-server architecture, including the roles of MCP hosts, clients, and servers.
+It explains the data and transport layers, which are crucial for effective communication and context exchange.
+[Model Context Protocol Architecture](https://modelcontextprotocol.io/docs/learn/architecture).

+- **MCP Server Specification:** Details the operational modes of MCP, including local and remote server configurations, and the supported content protocols such as images, text, audio, and binary data.
+Understanding these specifications is vital for implementing robust MCP servers.
+[MCP Server Specification](https://modelcontextprotocol.io/specification/2025-06-18/server).

+These documents will help you grasp the foundational concepts and ensure your MCP server implementations are aligned with the protocol standards.

 ## Example

 You can check the [mcp_server](/mcp_servers/) folder for a list of examples.
 E.g. [attio](/mcp_servers/attio/) is written is Typescript and [airtable](/mcp_servers/airtable/) is written in Python.